lymanepp/lymanepp.github.io/docs/catholicism.md

 ### Critique of Pagan Elements

-Reformers criticized the Catholic Church for retaining what they saw as pagan elements and practices.
+Reformers criticized the Catholic Church for retaining the pagan elements and practices.
 They argued that the veneration of saints, the use of religious relics, and the celebration of certain feast days had no basis in the Bible and were remnants of pagan worship.
 This critique extended to the elaborate rituals and the hierarchical structure of the Catholic Church, which they believed obscured the simplicity of the Gospel.

 ### Iconoclasm